imastronaut/Music-Streaming/README.md

 This App allows you to add,delete and modify music files and

 All music files and images files are stored at frontend/public/songs directory

+Key Features  --------

+For this project I used JWT TOKEN Based Authentication using package for JWT authentication i.e djangorestframework-simplejwt which provides some features as well as a pluggable token blacklist app.